Must-have macOS security, productivity, and performance utilities | ZDNet

 Parallels Toolbox is a suite of easy-to-use tools that streamlines all routine computing chores that you do many times a day and turns them into actions you can carry out with a click or two, massively boosting productivity.

-This suite of tools allows you to carry out a variety of tasks, from creating animated GIFs from videos to batch resizing images.$20 at Parallels
+This suite of tools allows you to carry out a variety of tasks, from creating animated GIFs from videos to batch resizing images.$19 at Parallels

 Google Chrome

 Best Mac browser.
-Yes, it eats quite a bit of system resources, but it's rock-solid even with dozens of tabs open, and the ability to expand its capabilities using extensions makes it a powerful web browsing platform.$0 at Google
+Yes, it eats quite a bit of system resources, but it's rock-solid even with dozens of tabs open, and the ability to expand its capabilities using extensions makes it a powerful web browsing platform.View Now at Google

 Freedome VPN